boostorg/boost_unordered_benchmarks/README.md

 [Zipf distribution](https://en.wikipedia.org/wiki/Zipf%27s_law#Formal_definition) over [1, <i>N</i>/10]
 with skew exponent _s_, and **unsuccessful lookup** follows a Zipf distribution with the same skew _s_ over [1 + <i>N</i>/10, 2<i>N</i>/10] (so, not overlapping with the former interval).
-`boost::concurrent_flat_map` is exercised using both regular and bulk visitation: in the latter case, lookup keys are buffered in a local array and then processed at once each time the buffer reaches `bulk_visit_size`.
+`boost::concurrent_flat_map` and `boost::concurrent_node_map` are exercised using both regular and bulk visitation: in the latter case, lookup keys are buffered in a local array and then processed at once each time the buffer reaches `bulk_visit_size`.